wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 * If you add a new
-  index you need to run :doc:`Rebuild catalog </develop/plone/searching_and_indexing/catalog>` to get the existing values from content objects to new index.
+  index you need to run :doc:`Rebuild catalog </develop/plone/searching_and_indexing/catalog>` to get the existing values from content objects to the new index.

-* You might also want to call :doc:`reindexObject()
+* You might also want to call the :doc:`reindexObject()
   </develop/plone/searching_and_indexing/catalog>` method  manually in some
   cases.
 This method is defined in the `ICatalogAware <http://svn.zope.org/Products.CMFCore/trunk/Products/CMFCore/interfaces/_content.py?rev=91414&view=auto>`_ interface.